Fastcall Inbound Call Pop

 We have a very helpful post on how to manage missed calls here.

-Fastcall will only ring the softphone and pop the matching record if you are logged into Salesforce and on a page containing the call center file (widget).
-For example, if you are reading a report (a page with no Fastcall widget) the softphone will not ring in Salesforce.
+Fastcall will ring the softphone and pop the matching record when you are logged into Salesforce.
+Salesforce Lightning is better for Open CTI (phones) than Classic, but we do support Classic.
 Fastcall has a “simulring” option where more than one phone ring at a time.
 This allows you to ring the softphone and your mobile, for example.
-You will answer the call in the most convenient phone.
+You will answer the call on the most convenient phone.
 Simulring will give you a notification outside of Salesforce.
 With simulring, the first to answer gets the call.

 Fastcall will send a notification to the widget of a call ringing on a hard phone.

 Fastcall has options for simulring, overflow, time-of-day routing, and more.
 Calls can be assigned to users or groups.
-We cover these options on a separate post here.
+We cover these options in a separate post here.

 YOU MAY BE INTERESTED ON: